-To develop for lay people themselves are not too difficult for today.
-There are a lot of resources and helping them to grow; inside the church and also outside.
-Even without payment, they can get a wonderful training at many city community centers, for instance.
+To develop themselves are not too difficult for today.
+There are a lot of resources and helping them to grow; inside of the church and also outside.
+Even without payment, they can get a wonderful training at many city community centers, so on.
 So develop themselves to be professional is their responsibility.

 Maybe more importantly, another issue is that to get approval from their senior pastor.
-Literally not get it, but they are given them by pastor.
-This is not easy issue to pastor, because most of us, pastors are not specially educated to prove lay people from the seminary, so probably we do know well how to motive them-through teaching and preaching- but approval of them as a professional level is not comfort to them.
+Literally not get it but they are given them by pastor.
+This is not easy issue to pastor, because most of us, pastors are not educated to prove lay people from the seminary, so probably we do know well how to motive them-through teaching and preaching-but approval of them as a professional level is not comfort to them.
 But as pastors, that's our responsibility.
-To grow laypeople themselves is their responsibility, but to approval them as a professional is our, pastor's responsibility.
-Without approval, they can't do many things and even if they do it no effectively, I mean they will do only minimal.
+To grow themselves is their responsibility, but to approval them as a professional is our, pastor's responsibility.
+Without approval, they can't do many things and even if they do its no effectively, I mean they will do only minimal.

-So, we have to acknowledge them as professional people at their areas, here PACE ministry, just like we pastors are professional at our areas.
+So, we have to have to acknowledge them as professional people at their areas just like we pastors are professional at our spot.
 We, pastors are generalist in the whole of ministry, but lay people are specialist in some specific areas, as Professor John Patton said in his book, Pastoral Care in Context (1993).